 The ottoman can be placed into two different positions: one as a seat for a visiting passenger or where your feet go in bed mode – the other as a footstool in a lowered position.
 This means the mechanism that moves the ottoman takes space and you can’t stow your bags under it during take-off/landing.
 BA makes up for this by providing each seat with a closet.
 It was large enough to hold the clothes I wore onto the plane, my Tumi Alpha Bravo backpack, shoes, and amenity kit.
 The only thing I used the in-seat storage compartment for was Miles ,my GoPro, and phone.

 The kit, slippers, PJs, and champagne are all offered when you sit down.
-The headphones are the same as in business class – not are fine, but fall short of the Bose headphones offered in AA business class.
+The headphones are the same as in business class – they’re fine, but fall short of the Bose headphones offered in AA business class.

 The champagne is very good – Grand Siecle.
 And they offer Johnnie Walker Blue.
 Outstanding.